Restoring a Chevy C10

 You also will want to go ahead and complete a changeout of all the important fluids you’ll find under your hood, both the engine oil and coolant of course, but also the windshield wiper fluid.

-Transmission
+Chevy C10 Transmission

 You will probably want to change the transmission fluid if you don’t know much about the truck’s background.
 That will tell you a lot about the truck and is a good step anyway.
-If you see flakes of metal in the old fluid, that indicates a more serious problem, but if it’s just dirty then a quick clean and fluid change should be all that’s needed.
+If you see flakes of metal in the old fluid, that indicates a more serious problem, but if it’s just dirty then a quick fluid change should be all that’s needed.

-Checking the Battery
+Chevy C10 Checking the Battery

 Make sure that your battery terminals are free of corrosion.
 This can be achieved with the help of a simple stiff-bristled wire brush.
 You should also go ahead and check your battery to see how much of a charge it’s holding and if it needs to be changed out for a new one.

-Suspension
+Chevy C10 Suspension

-Exhaust
+Chevy C10 Exhaust

-Brakes
+Chevy C10 Brakes

-Exterior Clean Up
+C10 Exterior Clean Up

-Rust Repair
+Chevy C10 Rust Repair

 There are a few methods of removing rust, and unfortunately, almost all of them tend to be as corrosive to the metal you’re trying to restore as they are to the rust.
 This means that every rust removal method should be tried carefully and watched attentively.
-People who have tried a vinegar rinse and left their metal to soak overnight are often distraught the next day to see what the very acidic vinegar has done to the metal that wasn’t rusted.

 If the rust is only surface-level deep, you may be able to get away with sanding it away.
 You’ll want an orbital sander since sanding by hand will exhaust your arms long before it makes it through the rust.

-If You'd Like to learn more about rust removal, check out our guide on how to remove rust from your vehicle.
+If you'd like to learn more about rust removal, check out our guide on how to remove rust from your vehicle.

 You’ll then want to seal the wood with a polyurethane sealer.
 This will ensure that you can use your truck as a truck without having to worry about the wood becoming moldy or damaged.
 Then, you’ll want to use metal strips to run between the boards, which will help to protect them and give you additional rigidity.

-If you still have your wooden slats but they’re in less than ideal shape, but not so bad that you want to replace them, then you’ll basically be treating them the same way you’d treat hardwood floors.
+If you still have your wooden slats but they’re in less-than-ideal shape, but not so bad that you want to replace them, then you’ll basically be treating them the same way you’d treat hardwood floors.
 Lots of sanding, lots of staining, and lots of sealing.

-Painting a truck sounds easier than it actually is, so you may choose to consult with a body shop if that’s the avenue it looks like you need to take.
+Painting a truck sounds easier than it actually is, so it might a good idea to take it to a body shop.
 This is especially true if you’re looking to create a period-correct restoration or want a custom paint job that looks OEM.

 If you’re okay with an art truck or mostly just want to get down a little paint so that you don’t have to deal with rust and decay then you have a lot more options available to you.